-- Have a plan for your personal development: Without developing yourself, really you can’t do much in your new career.
+- Have a plan for your personal development: Without developing yourself, really, you can’t do much in your new career.
 So, have a plan to develop skills that you’re not good at.
 And hone the other ones that are marketable now.

 - Know your core competency: Ask yourself – “What one thing I have or I can offer that is not replicable and add tremendous value to whatever I do?”
 And once you find out to add it to everything you do, even in your part-time gig.

 - Talk to your family: If you make a career change option, other than you, your family will get affected directly.
-So before making any change, talk to them about your plans and how you want to implement it.
+So before making any change, talk to them about your plans and how you want to implement them.

 - Take a day off: Take a day off from whatever job you’re currently doing and spend some time on reflection.
-Ask questions, journal, read a book on a career change and take nap.
+Ask questions, journal, read a book on a career change and take a nap.
 You can also set a primary structure for a successful career change.
-Taking a day off will help you rejuvenate and you can get some time to begin the process of career change.
+Taking a day off will help you rejuvenate, and you can get some time to begin the process of a career change.

 - Drop some of your responsibilities: You may be a very busy person.
 But see whether you can drop or delegate some responsibilities here and there so that you can get some room for yourself.

 - Set a particular time of a particular day for yourself: You may not realize the value of this now.
-But if you want to think about your future and want to transit into a successful career change option, you need to schedule 1-2 hour slot every week for yourself.
+But if you want to think about your future and want to transit into a successful career change option, you need to schedule a 1-2 hour slot every week for yourself.
 For example, you can set 2 hours slot for yourself every Tuesday in the afternoon every week.